 Volunteering with Children in Asia

 Volunteering on a Care placement in Asia is a very rewarding experience.
-Care work in Asia can be done in orphanages, day care centres, kindergarten classrooms, and special needs centres.
+Care work in Asia can be done in care centres, kindergarten classrooms, and special needs centres.
 Volunteering here is not only a chance for you to help others, but also an opportunity to experience a new and wonderful continent rich in history, culture and geographical wonders.

 Care projects give you the opportunity to take an active role in the lives of many children, ranging in age from small babies to teenagers.
 There is no required training or degree necessary to participate in these Care placements; all that is required is the will to help others.
 These projects are open to volunteers of all ages, from recent graduates to those on a gap year or career break.
 Volunteer work in Asia is as diverse and multifaceted as the culture and people you will encounter, and volunteers are encouraged to use their interests and skills when choosing a project.

-Working with children in orphanages in Asia
+Working with children in Care Centres in Asia

-You can participate in the daily running of the orphanage which includes preparing meals, cleaning, doing laundry, and general building maintenance, or more direct childcare activities which includes teaching and spending time with the children.
+You can participate in the daily running of the centre which includes preparing meals, cleaning, doing laundry, and general building maintenance, or more direct childcare activities which includes teaching and spending time with the children.
 This more hands-on interaction with the children can be as simple as reading them a story, helping them write a letter, or playing a game with them.

 Children and adults with special needs volunteering in Asia

 Special needs Care centres look after people who have physical or mental disabilities.
 Special Ed children and adults are sometimes in schools for the handicapped, blind and deaf, and are trying to learn how to live a more independent life and become more self-sufficient.
 Volunteer Care workers can help these people find new ways to overcome their disabilities and become more proficient in dealing with daily obstacles.